-Bullying can be defined as the deliberate and repetitive use of or words or actions against a person or group of people to cause social, physical, and/or psychological harm.
-While bullying has existed for a very long time, it was only in the 1970s when this form of interpersonal aggression was the subject of research that was focused primarily on school bullying.
+Bullying can be defined as the deliberate and repetitive use of words or actions against a person or group of people to cause social, physical, or psychological harm.
+While bullying has likely existed for a very long time, it was generally in the 1970s that this form of interpersonal aggression became the subject of research focused primarily on school bullying.

-Being rewarded for this behavior
+- Being rewarded for bullying behavior

-Insecurity And Feeling Powerless
+Insecurity And Powerlessness

-Keep in mind that when an individual feels powerless in their own life, it may lead to them bullying others.
-Some children from dysfunctional homes engage in bullying because they feel powerless and are shown this example at home.
-Someone who feels insecure may be afraid of appearing weak in front of others.
-To hide their own weakness, they do their best to find and expose weakness in someone else.
+Keep in mind that when an individual believes themselves to be powerless in their own life, it may lead them to bully others.
+Some children from dysfunctional homes may engage in bullying because they are shown this example at home.
+Someone who is insecure may be afraid of appearing weak in front of others.
+To hide their own weakness, they may try to find and expose weakness in someone else.

-Internalized Behaviors And The Need To Control
+Internalized Behaviors And The Need For Control